Historical Markers in Monroe County, Florida

 Monroe County Timeline

-This timeline provides a condensed summary of the historical journey of Monroe County, Florida.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Monroe County, Florida.

 - 1823 - Monroe County is established as one of the original counties in Florida.